Published February 26, 2026

 Housing costs in The Netherlands

 Housing is typically the largest expense when living in the Netherlands.
-It’s not uncommon for rental costs to account for up to 30% of gross income.
+It’s not uncommon for rental costs to account for up to 30% of your gross income—in fact, landlords generally require your gross monthly income to be at least 3 times the rent to even qualify for a viewing.

 Rental Costs